 One day in the lab, we were preparing a solution of a bitter compound.
-I tasted it and found it bitter, I think I grimaced a bit due the unpleasant perception.
+I tasted it and found it bitter, I think I grimaced a bit because of the unpleasant perception.
 Without telling Sylvia what it was, I asked her to taste the solution and to tell me what she perceived.
-“Nothing” she said, “is it just water?”
+"Nothing" she said, "is it just water?"

-Then came Kate and I asked her: “Can you taste and tell me what you perceive?”
-Kate tasted it, and immediately looked for a sink to spit out the solution and a glass of water to rinse her mouth, then looked at me as if I had tried to poison her and told me how painful this sensation was, she was almost crying.
+Then Kate came and I asked her: "Can you taste and tell me what you perceive?"
+Kate tasted it, and immediately looked for a sink to spit out the solution and a glass of water to rinse her mouth, then looked at me as if I had tried to poison her and told me how painful this sensation was, she was almost crying .

-Kate was a supertaster, Sylvia was a non taster, and I was a normal taster.
+Kate was a super taster, Sylvia was a non taster, and I was a normal taster.

 The term “Supertaster” was coined by psychologist Dr. Linda Bartoshuk (Yale University) who studied in depth variations in taste sensitivities.

-ST are often described as having a higher density of fungiform papillae and taste buds on the surface of their tongue.
+STs are often described as having a higher density of fungiform papillae and taste buds on the surface of their tongue.

 Here is how you can count the papillae, but you will need to color your tongue (with a blue food coloring as shown above!)

 Or you can try this five questions questionnaire.
 I was also classified as a normal taster with it.
 Might be predictive then.

 For the last 20 years or so, scientists have sought to link this genetic trait of being so PROP sensitive to other tasting abilities or to medical conditions.